spences10/scottspence.com/posts/getting-set-up-with-storyblok-and-sveltekit.md

   let href = `/posts/sveltekit-environment-variables-with-the-sveltekit-env-module`
   const options = {
     type: 'warning',
-    message: `SvelteKit now handles env secrets, take a look at <a href=${href}>SvelteKit Environment Variables with the SvelteKit $env Module</a> which details how to use it in a SvelteKit project.`
+    message: `SvelteKit now handles env secrets, take a look at <a href=${href} target="_blank" rel="noopener noreferrer">SvelteKit
+      Environment Variables with the SvelteKit $env Module</a> which details how to use it in a SvelteKit project.`
   }
 </script>